steadramon/ESPGeiger/docs/configuration/cpm-mode.md

   525 000 CPM.
 Above that the tube is paralysed in any case.
 * **PCNT** (ESP32 with pulse counter): bounded by the input filter, not by ISR throughput - typically higher headroom than interrupt mode.
+* **Interrupt saturation guard** (raw-interrupt builds): if the raw ISR-entry rate exceeds 10 000/sec (way above any tube, easy for a floating pin or noisy cable to hit) the input is parked for 5 s and the rest of the firmware keeps running.
+See [Interrupt Saturation Guard](/hardware/esphardware#interrupt-saturation-guard).

 Practical fleet limit is whichever of debounce or dead-time you hit first.
 None of the CPM modes notice; they just report what the ring or